pbinkley/jekyll-book/sections/19-section.md

 following notes may be of assistance:

-(1) A typist is assigned a film from which a portion of the LC order hxs been made.
+(1) A typist is assigned a film from which a portion of the LC order has been made.
 This film is checked with the corresponding trays of LC cards.
 Working from the unaltered LC

 [pagebreak.L-3]